yochannah/Corrfunc/docs/source/modules/weighted_correlations.rst

 20%, similar to enabling ``ravg``).
 Weights are supported for all instruction sets (SSE, AVX, and fallback).

-Consider the following simple example adapted from the :py:mod:`Corrfunc.theory.xi` docstring, in which we assign a weight of 0.5 to every particle and get the expected average pair weight of 0.25 (last column of the output).
+Consider the following simple example adapted from the :py:mod:`corrfunc.theory.xi` docstring, in which we assign a weight of 0.5 to every particle and get the expected average pair weight of 0.25 (last column of the output).
 Note that ``xi`` (fourth column) is also weighted, but the case of uniform